oringal/COMP3421_ass2/README.md

 Textures - loaded in Game.java, used in respective terrain and avatar (road, terrain, sun, avatar, tree)

-Avatar - is a minion made of a cylinder with two rectangular prism legs
+Avatar - is a Minion made of a cylinder with two rectangular prism legs

+The Others - In Enemy Class.
+It's an evil Minion cube, made from VBO's.

 Extensions:
 Sun moving (press L to toggle sun animation) - drawSun() in Sun